charleslaot/Listio/README.md

     + Login Screen
     + Sign Up Screen
     + Screen for seeing, filter/search or delete the user's playlists (Home Playlist Screen)
     + Screen for create and/or edit the user's playlist (Create/Edit Screen)
-    + Screen for confirming the deletion of playlist (Confirmation Screen)

 # USER FLOW